-- A. DECISIONS OF JUDGES ARE FINAL AND NOT ELIGIBLE FOR PROTEST. - B. Whenever any person believes that an exhibitor, competitor, contestant or Fair Official has engaged in any activity that violates the Competition Rules of the Douglas County Fair & Rodeo or engaged in any unethical activity during the course of the competition that may violate these rules, such person has the opportunity to provide their allegations of wrong-doing (protest) to the

-Douglas County Fair & Rodeo Management for review.
-Any person making such report must do so in writing and it must be personally presented to the Department Superintendent or a Douglas County Fair & Rodeo Management representative.

-- C. Any participant who wishes to make a protest must be accompanied by a one-hundred-dollar (\$100) bond. - D. The following is the Protest Procedure: - 1.
-The protest must be presented, in writing, and sworn to, within 24 hours or sooner if the subject matter is time sensitive, of the occurrence of alleged infraction for all activities and prior to the official closing of the Douglas County Fair & Rodeo. - 2.
+- A. DECISIONS OF JUDGES ARE FINAL AND NOT ELIGIBLE FOR PROTEST. - B. Whenever any person believes that an exhibitor, competitor, contestant, parent or Fair Official has engaged in any activity that violates the Competition Rules of the Douglas County Fair & Rodeo or engaged in any unethical activity during the course of the competition that may violate these rules, such person has the opportunity to provide their allegations of wrong-doing (protest) to the Douglas County Fair & Rodeo Management for review.
+Any person making such report must do so in writing (within 24 hours of the alleged infraction) and it must be personally presented to the Department Superintendent or a Douglas County Fair & Rodeo Management representative. - C. Any protest must be accompanied by a one-hundred-dollar (\$100) bond (the "bond") payable to the Douglas County Fair Foundation. - D. The following is the Protest Procedure: - 1.
+The protest must be presented, in writing, and sworn to, within 24 hours or sooner, of the occurrence of alleged infraction for all activities and prior to the official closing of the Douglas County Fair & Rodeo. - 2.
 In the event a protest is presented after the judging has begun on the item or activity in question, the judging will proceed, and the protest will be handled as if the protest has been presented following the judging. - 3.
 The written protest must state the name of the exhibitor, competitor, contestant or fair official as applicable, who has allegedly committed a violation, or identified by the activity in question when the name is unknown to the reporting party.
 The protest shall include the exhibit, class in question, the specific allegations giving rise to the protest, the facts that support the protest with reference to Competition Rules as applicable. - 4.
 Upon receipt of a properly presented protest, the Douglas County Fair Board will appoint the Infraction Sub-Committee, identified in Section 1, XI, to review the protest and render a decision, the review process may include interview with the parties involved to assist in obtaining the facts associated with the filed protest. - 5.
 The decision on the Infraction Sub-Committee is final.
 (Written notice or record of the decision). - 6.
-If the decision of the Infraction Sub-Committee determines that the facts described constitute a violation the bond may be returned.
-The bond may be retained if the protest is not upheld and will be deposited in the Douglas County Fair Foundation general funds.
+In the discretion of the Infraction Sub-Committee, the bond may be returned to the individual who posted the bond or retained.
+If retained, the bond will be deposited in general funds of the Douglas County Fair Foundation.